Our contact numbers is 01249 465465

 We will contact you and offer you guidance on how to get out of debt.
 Your rent, or your mortgage, and where applicable service charges, are priority payments.
 We can make an agreement with you to pay off your arrears in smaller amounts, if you cannot pay it all off straight away.

 If we cannot contact you or if you do not make the payments we agree with you, we will take further action.
 This may mean taking you to court, which could result in court costs and you may lose you home.

 Please contact the Customer Service team, the contact number is at the top of the page.

 You may also want to take independent advice.
-For more information on support agencies in your area, please click here.

 Help to pay the rent

 If you are on a low income, whether you are working or not, you may be able to get some help from housing benefit.
 You can claim housing benefit if you are out of work, or if your family’s income is low.
 You will need to contact your local council who will ask you to complete a housing benefit claim form.
 If you are eligible, housing benefit can be paid directly to GreenSquare by your local council on your behalf.

 Please note: if you are claiming housing benefit, you may also be entitled to council tax benefit.
 Please contact your local council for further information.